ioxe/vouch-park/README.md

 # vouch-park

+Code changes
+1. Add holidays of next year at the end of the calendar year and delete the holidays in the past

 Data refining step
 1. Combine "To" into one sentence.
 For the scan below: "9A.M.
 To 11A.M." should be in one line